JulienNoel/juliennoel/README.md

 ### Bonjour 👋

-- 🌱 Je suis développeur React et React native chez obvious Technologies
+- 🌱 I am a React and React native developer at Obvious Technologies
-- 📫 Vous pouvez me contacter au 06.26.02.61.91
+- 📫 You can contact me +33 6.26.02.61.91

 Languages et Tools :